 3. Do not make sudden movements.

 4. Do not strain or lift/carry heavy objects.

 5. Do not strain when trying to poop.
 The muscles one makes use of for pooping are the same muscles that one overexerts during childbirth.

 7. Do not wear clothes that are tight around one’s perineal area.
-Not only will these be uncomfortable, but it will also increase the risk of infection.
+Not only will these be uncomfortable, but they will also increase the risk of infection.

 8. Do not have sex until after one has seen one’s doctor for one’s post-natal check.

-Ferty9 takes good care of would-be-mothers and ensure safe deliveries.
-Ferty9 awarded as best fertility and test tube baby center in Telangana.
+Ferty9 takes good care of would-be-mothers and ensures safe deliveries.
+Ferty9 was awarded as the best fertility and test tube baby center in Telangana.